DHARANIVENDHANV/ASSIGNMENT_3/README.md

 ^
 ​
 (x)
- which takes as input a romanized string (ghar) and produces the corresponding word in Devanagari (घर).
+ which takes as input a romanized string (ghar) and produces the corresponding word in Devanagari (घर).Refer this [blog](https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) for pytorch for understanding

-## Usage
+## building a RNN model

 1. Preprocess the data: